Norway $600 billion oil fund sells more euro zone debt

-OSLO Norway's $600 billion (385 billion pounds) sovereign wealth fund continued to decrease its exposure to the troubled euro zone in the second quarter, picking up U.S., Japanese and emerging markets bonds instead, it said on Friday.
+OSLO Norway's $600 billion sovereign wealth fund continued to decrease its exposure to the troubled euro zone in the second quarter, picking up U.S., Japanese and emerging markets bonds instead, it said on Friday.

 The fund, one of the world's biggest investors, also reduced its exposure to stocks, raising the share taken by its fixed income portfolio as it grew more risk-averse amid turbulence in financial markets, the fund said in a quarterly report.